The Changing Landscape Of Kosher Meat & Dairy Alternatives

 As mentioned, the Impossible Burger has garnered plenty of attention on social media and articles.
 The reaction to the burger is a generally positive one: a BBC Good Food reporter said that “It was simply delicious,” though she could still tell the difference between it and the real thing.
 An Ars Technica reporter commented that the burger “contributed to a great sandwich that hit great flavor notes I don’t think I’ve tasted since giving up beef,” and while not tasting exactly like the real thing, “it does cook up the way ground beef does” as far as textures and sears.

-Impossible Foods has other alternative meat options in addition to their burgers.
-At the beginning of 2020, they announced their alternative take on the most eaten meat in the world, pork.
-As of now, though, it is unclear if there are plans for this item to be kosher certified.
+Impossible Foods offers alternative meat options in addition to burgers.
+At the beginning of 2020, they announced their alternative take on the most-eaten meat in the world: pork.
+As of now, though, it is unclear if there are plans for this item to be kosher-certified.

-While the Impossible Burger is relatively new to the kosher world, there are many other alternative plant-based items for kosher consumers that have been on the market for some time now.
-True, Impossible has arguably put forward the most innovative and tech-centric creation, but these other items are interesting in a unique way.
+While the Impossible Burger is relatively new to the kosher world, many other alternative plant-based items for kosher consumers have been on the market for some time now.
+True, Impossible has arguably created the most innovative and tech-centric creation, but these other items are interesting in a unique way.

 Among the numerous other exciting entrants to the plant-based “meat” landscape is Beyond Meat.
-One of the largest players in this category, Beyond Meat’s offering of a robust lineup of meat alternatives include the Beyond Burger, Beyond Sausages, and Beyond Beef (Ground).
+One of the largest players in this category, Beyond Meat, offers a robust lineup of meat alternatives, including the Beyond Burger, Beyond Sausages, and Beyond Beef (Ground).
 These three hallmark products are certified kosher by the OK to provide the kosher consumer with a plethora of options for creating plant-based dishes.

-Even with relatively higher prices, consumers have shown willingness to pay for the plant-based offerings from Beyond Meat, which is encouraging for the future trajectory of this category.
+Even with relatively higher prices, consumers have shown a willingness to pay for Beyond Meat’s plant-based offerings, which is encouraging for this category’s future trajectory.

 “Profit-Plus” Brands